yshramko/bigdata-procamp/labs/spark/lab2-df/README.md

-# Spark Lab 2: Key Concepts and Optimization
+# Spark Lab 2: Databricks

 ## Prerequisites

 - You have created a [Community Databricks Account](https://community.cloud.databricks.com/login.html)
-    - Navigate to https://www.databricks.com/ -> Click "Try Databrick" -> Fill out the form and click "Continue" -> Click on ""Get Started With Community Edition"
+    - Navigate to https://www.databricks.com/ -> Click "Try Databrick" -> Fill out the form and click "Continue" -> Click on "Get Started With Community Edition"
 - You have created a Databricks cluster in your Databricks Community Edition
 - Your Databricks cluster is up and running